The University administration reserves the absolute discretion to determine appropriate

 - Social Probation of a Student Organization

-Social probation prohibits an organization from sponsoring or co-sponsoring any event with alcohol on or off campus.
-This includes, but is not limited to, date parties, late night parties, mixers, formals, and semi-formals.
-The organization may still sponsor or co-sponsor community service, philanthropic, and educational programs, provided alcohol is not a component of these events.
+Social probation prohibits an organization from participating in any event with alcohol on or off campus.
+The organization may still participate in non-alcoholic social events, community service, philanthropic and educational programs, provided alcohol is not a component of these events.
+"Participating in" includes, but is not limited to, sponsoring, co-sponsoring, hosting and/or co-hosting.

 - Suspension of Organizational Privileges